top of page

 My first iBook, from 2003 or 2004, still works.
 It can't handle a modern internet, but if I want to edit graphics on Claris, I can.
 Every other Mac I've had has simply gone black one day, after around 7 years.
 So while I was looking for a place to change out the battery in my 8 year old MacBook Air, I began having second thoughts.
 And ordered a new one.

 In the past, changing a computer was a time for cleaning.
-I moved what I needed to flash drives, and left everything else.
+I moved what I wanted to keep to flash drives, and left everything else.
 Started clean.
 And that was my intention with this one.
 Only it arrived with no way to insert a USB-A flash drive.
 So I migrated everything from the old one to the new on the WiFi.

 Everything.

 I have to buy groceries now too.
 For the last 11 years, I’ve been bringing home leftover ingredients.
-Catering has a huge amount of waste, must more than restaurant where menu items stay the same for a season.
+Catering generates a huge amount of waste, must more than restaurants, where menu items stay the same for a season.
 Salmon, halibut, all in weird shapes.
-Salmon doesn’t grown in perfect steaks.
+Fish doesn’t grow in perfect steaks, and the extra weird pieces are a nice perk.
 Leftover roasted shrimp.
 Ugly biscuits.
 Mashed potatoes.
-Strawberries that aren’t perfect, grapes that aren’t on a menu again until next week.
-The ends of the balls of fresh mozzarella.
-When high dollar catering sends out perfect food, that perfection generates a lot of good waste that we took home.
+Strawberries that aren’t perfect, Grapes that aren’t on a menu again until next week.
+The ends of the balls of fresh mozzarella, where we only want flat slices.
+When high dollar catering sends out perfect food, that perfection generates a lot of good waste that we take home.
 And I miss that.

 Baking is natural to me.
 Cooking, not so much.
-It was easy to base any dinner I cooked on what I brought home.
+It was easy to base any dinner I cooked on what I scored that day.

 But I don’t miss having to listen to music all day every day.
 On my own, I listen now and then.
 When I work in my studio.
 Driving.
 I had learned to block it out, and in doing that, I was blocking everything.
 Ignoring people talking to me, building a wall of quiet